mre-code/groovysql/README.md

 ## Usage

-SqlClient reads SQL, submits it to a connected database, and formats the results in one of the output formats selected.
+GroovySQL reads SQL, submits it to a connected database, and formats the results in one of the output formats selected.

 The SQL input can come from a disk file, the command line through the `--sql` option, or from standard input (keyboard or pipe).

-In addition to standard input, SqlClient also supports an interactive line editing mode with retained history.
-History is kept in `$HOME/.sqlclient_history`.
+In addition to standard input, GroovySQL also supports an interactive line editing mode with retained history.
+History is kept in `$HOME/.groovysql_history`.

-SqlClient also supports a control record capability.
+GroovySQL also supports a control record capability.
 Control records allow directives to be processed during the SQL processing.

 Directives supported are: